 Cordaid is supporting Caritas Jerusalem’s emergency response in Gaza.
-Our contribution allows Caritas mobile medical teams to provide health services across the Strip, in the aftermath of 11 days of Israeli airstrikes in May.
+Our contribution allows Caritas mobile medical teams to provide health services in the aftermath of 11 days of Israeli airstrikes in May.
 “One cannot not stand with the people in Gaza,” says Judith Manni, Cordaid’s humanitarian aid coordinator.

 Caritas Jerusalem’s emergency response includes training five mobile medical teams.
 Each team consists of two doctors (male and female), two nurses, a pharmacist, a lab technician, and a health coordinator.
 They will reach out to wounded and traumatised people in Beit Hanoun, Beit Lahia, Al Shijaea, Al Bureij refugee camp, and Beach Camp.

 “Healthcare providers in Gaza, such as the Caritas mobile medical teams, need all the support they can get.
 Especially now that the COVID-19 pandemic is putting extra pressure on them.”

 Judith Manni, humanitarian aid coordinator

 The mobile teams will provide comprehensive health services, wound care, and trauma management.
 They will also combat the dissemination of COVID-19.